Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 :::tip

 Want to practice on your own?
-Try adding a **Filter** operator that removes any items with less than 10 sales for any given customer ID.
+Try adding a **Filter** operator that removes items with less than 10 sales for any customer ID.
 Be sure to run the preview and verify the data is correct.

 :::